alexvidi/Cloud-ETL-Pipeline-Azure-SQL-DataLakeStorage/README.md

 **Overview**

-This project implements a robust ETL pipeline using Azure cloud services to process and analyze sales data.
-The solution leverages Azure Data Lake Storage, Azure SQL Database, and Python-based processing to create a scalable, enterprise-grade data solution.
+This project implements a scalable ETL pipeline using Azure cloud services to process and analyze sales data.
+The solution leverages Azure Data Lake Storage (ADLS Gen2) for efficient data storage, Azure SQL Database for structured data management, and Python for data transformation using Pandas and PyODBC.
+SQL queries executed in Azure Query Editor enable insightful analysis of sales trends.
+Designed for enterprise scalability, this solution follows cloud-based data engineering best practices, with potential enhancements like Azure Data Factory automation and Power BI visualization.

 **Azure Services Used**